andlo779/concrete/README.md

 ## Authentication
 Authentication mechanism is supported within the application.
 Users need to obtain a token via basic authentication to be able to use the REST services offered by the application.
+Users can also opt in for Second Factor Authentication for increased security.
+If user enables 2FA and TOTP password from an Authenticator app is needed to gain a token.
+(More information with flow charts will be provided.)

 ## Database
 This project is set up to use MongoDb as database.
 In the sourcecode data files are provided to populate the database to